NWChemEx/.github/docs/source/community/faqs.rst

 When do I open an issue vs. a draft pull request (PR)?
 ******************************************************

-TL;DR, if you're not sure open an issue first.
+TL;DR, if you're not sure, open an issue first.

 Draft PRs are meant to signal to the community that you intend to work on a task, are ready to get started on it, and have a pretty good idea of how you